Homological mirror symmetry for curves of higher genus: -structures and formal polyvector fields

-The MC equation on $\alpha\in \C[[V^{\vee}]]\otimes \Lambda^2(V)$ says that $\alpha$ gives rise to a formal Poisson structure.
+A formal bivector field $\alpha\in \C[[V^{\vee}]]\otimes \Lambda^2(V)$ is MC element iff $\alpha$ defines a formal Poisson structure.
 The elements $\gamma\in \C[[V^{\vee}]]\otimes V,$ which are formal vector fields, act on Poisson brackets by their Lie derivatives.
-If the value of $\gamma$ at the origin vanishes, then it can be exponentiated to a formal diffeomorphism of $V,$ and the resulting action on Poisson brackets is just the pushforward action by formal diffeomorphisms.
+If the value of $\gamma$ at the origin vanishes, then it can be exponentiated to a formal diffeomorphism of $V.$ The corresponding action on Poisson brackets is just the pushforward action by formal diffeomorphisms.

-Now let $A$ be a graded algebra over $\C.$ Its Hochshild cochain complex $CC^{\cdot}(A,A)$ is the space of multilinear maps:
+Now let $A$ be a graded algebra over $\C.$ The Hochshild cochain complex $CC^{\cdot}(A,A)$ of $A$ is defined as follows.
+As a graded vector space, it consists of graded multilinear maps: The differential on the Hochshild complex is given by the formula